Can You Spell Knaidel?

 When the new one opened up on 3rd Ave. and 33rd Street I was dubious.
 To state the obvious: who wants to visit The 2nd Ave.
 Deli on 3rd Ave?
 Second of all, how can you transfer the magic of a New York institution to a completely different venue?
 That just doesn’t happen; you can’t relocate The Museum of Natural History, you can’t relocate The 2nd Ave.
 Deli.
 I stayed away.

-[The Amateur Gourmet is on vacation and, while he's gone, he's asked his friends to cover for him.
-Now comes a post from not just a friend of Adam's, but a colleague: the director and producer of The FN Dish, Matthew Horovitz.
-Here Matthew shares with us his knowledge of all things Jewish, fishy and preserved--you're about to get schooled in the science of fressing.]
+[The Amateur Gourmet is on vacation and, while he’s gone, he’s asked his friends to cover for him.
+Now comes a post from not just a friend of Adam’s, but a colleague: the director and producer of The FN Dish, Matthew Horovitz.
+Here Matthew shares with us his knowledge of all things Jewish, fishy and preserved–you’re about to get schooled in the science of fressing.]

 When Adam asked me to guest blog for him, his only mandate was to “write about something that excites you,” so, naturally, my thoughts turned to lox.
 I recently attended a seminar at New York’s Astor Center at which the Don Corleone of smoked salmon, Mark Russ Federman, broke down all the possible science in the world of Jewish sushi.
 Federman is the owner and third-generation “Russ” of New York’s fabled Russ & Daughters, a mecca for fressers known far and wide.